BabylonJS/Documentation/content/features/featuresDeepDive/flowGraph/introduction.md

 # Introduction to the Flow Graph

-The Flow Graph is a new system currently in development and is intended to be a new and powerful way of driving interactive experiences in Babylon.js by connecting node primitives, similar of how [Node Material](/features/featuresDeepDive/materials/node_material/nodeMaterial) and [Node Geometry](/features/featuresDeepDive/mesh/nodeGeometry) work.
-To create a Flow Graph, first you should create a Flow Graph Coordinator, which is responsible for grouping and communincation between graphs.
+The Flow Graph is a new system currently in development, intended to be a new and powerful way of driving interactive experiences in Babylon.js by connecting node primitives, similar of how [Node Material](/features/featuresDeepDive/materials/node_material/nodeMaterial) and [Node Geometry](/features/featuresDeepDive/mesh/nodeGeometry) work.
+To create a Flow Graph, first you should create a Flow Graph Coordinator, which is responsible for grouping and communication between graphs.

 This is a basic example of a Flow Graph that logs a message to the console when a mesh is clicked: